 If you can get a large number of authoritative domains to link to your website, you’ll be that much closer to seeing your business’ name on the coveted first page of Google.

-To get started with link building, we recommend looking at your competitors’ backlink profiles and reaching out to the webmasters of those websites.
+To get started with link building, we recommend using link building tools to look at your competitors’ backlink profiles and reaching out to the webmasters of those websites.
 If a domain is willing to link to one of your competitors, the webmasters will likely be willing to link to yours as well.
 Currently, websites that end with .GOV, .EDU, and .ORG pass on the most link juice out of any other websites.
 They are the ultimate prize in off-page SEO.

 Similar to link building is guest blogging.
 To be successful with this technique, you need to ensure the content you submit is high quality.
 Think of guest blogging, and all off-page SEO tactics, as a value exchange.
 Webmasters allow you to place a link to your website on one of their pages, and in exchange, they receive a piece a well-written, well-researched, authoritative content.
 If the situation isn’t a win-win for both websites, it’s unlikely that the post will be accepted.